-Remove the spark plug leads.
+1. Remove the spark plug leads.
 Twist the rubber boots slightly and pull off.

-- 2. Remove the spark plugs to inspect.
-Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered or fouled. - 3.
-Set the spark plug gap to specifications.
+2. Remove the spark plugs to inspect.
+Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, or blistered, or if the precious metal is not visible on the plug's electrode.